matwoess/thrust/README.md

 Thus moving in two directons at once (diagonally) would be practically impossible.
 Also, it was a bit laggy.

-I've then investigated some other libraries that would support these traits, like
+I've then investigated some other libraries that would support these traits, like:
  - [doryen-rs](https://github.com/jice-nospam/doryen-rs).

 It seemed promising, but complex.
 Especially the WASM support catched my eye.